Thanks for visiting - 2023 marks our 20th anniversary!

-Addressing the misconceptions.
+Addressing the misconceptions

 First, you can't stop thinking.
 Do you disagree?
 If so, take the next 30 seconds and try to do it.
-Go!

 [30 second pause]

-Next, you can't control your thoughts.
-If you think you can control your thoughts, what is your next one going to be?
+If you believe you can control your thoughts, what is your next one going to be?
+And the one after that?
 And the one after that?

-Why I meditate, and why you should too.
+Why I meditate - and, why you should too

 This is commonly referred to as "letting thoughts and emotions pass."